TayMcKenzieNZ/server_scenarios/README.md

 This repository serves as a public announcement to inform you that all of my content is now available on my BuyMeACoffee store.

-But you're probably asking yourself, *"Why would I pay for something when there's a bunch of forks?* Because none of these isiots know how to use codewalker ans modify existing scrnarios yet alone add new ones.
-Server Scenarios was my research, and my work. not some bearded hobo who looks like he reeks of piss and bourbon.
+But you're probably asking yourself, *"Why would I pay for something when there's a bunch of forks?",* Because none of these idiots know how to use codewalker and modify existing scrnarios yet alone add new ones.

+Server Scenarios was my research, and my work, not some bearded hobo who looks like he reeks of piss and bourbon.

 To summarize, several individuals, including PrinceAlbert, collaborated to have me banned from FiveM and the cfx.re forums, Discord, and community.
 Although my suspension was initially intended to last six months, it was never lifted.